OpenMS/OpenMS-website/content/en/applications/nuxl.md

 ## Conclusion

 This guide provides the essential steps to successfully run cross-linking analyses using NuXL within Proteome Discoverer.
-For more detailed guidance on specific analysis settings and troubleshooting, please refer to the full user manual included in the NuXL installation directory.